 March 13, 2019, 6:30-8:00pm, Pathfinder Elementary

 If you were unable to join us for this session, you can view our presentation here, and check out the attached handouts that contain a variety of reading/English Language Arts and math resources recommended by our team of experts.
-We'll be posting a video of the event here once edited.
+Click the videos below for information on the recommended resources.

 Safeguarding our Children Part I: Protecting our Children in the Digital World